-1 INTRODUCTION
+2 INTRODUCTION

-- 1.1.1 The draft Network Code for Energy Balancing (NC EB) requires all TSOs to develop a proposal to harmonise the main features of imbalance settlement, subject to approval by all NRAs.
-However, the Imbalance Settlement Period (ISP) duration falls outside this proposal and may be drafted into the final version of the NC EB. - 1.1.2 ACER has reviewed the draft NC EB and has proposed that the Imbalance Settlement Period duration be harmonised at 15 minutes.
-ACER also proposes that its recommendation on the Imbalance Settlement Period be assessed by ENTSO-E using a cost benefit analysis (CBA) to be undertaken before the NC EB enters the Comitology process. - 1.1.3 ENTSO-E asked Frontier and Consentec to develop a general methodology for TSOs in relation to the completion of the CBAs envisaged in the NC EB, and a specific methodology for the completion of the CBA for ISP harmonisation.
-The two reports have been published on ENTSO-E's website: - Cost Benefit Analysis for Electricity Balancing general methodology. - Cost Benefit Analysis for Electricity Balancing ISP harmonisation methodology. - 1.1.4 Following on from the development of these documents, ENTSO-E has asked Frontier to support the process of undertaking a CBA of a change in ISP duration.
-This document sets out our findings of that analysis. - 1.1.5 The analysis presented demonstrates that, under a range of assumptions, the net benefits could be either weakly positive or strongly negative.
-Although we would caution against placing too much emphasis on the absolute magnitude of estimates it is the case that the potential downside would be significant (relative to doing nothing) if the benefits turn out to be towards the low end of our estimates.
-In considering the results of our analysis policymakers should not assume that either the upper estimate or lower estimate of net benefits is more likely.
-Instead, they should focus on the range of possible outcomes and consider the outcome equally likely within this range. - 1.1.6 The remainder of this report is structured as follows: - In section 3 we set out the overall scope of our analysis and the process followed to undertake the CBA; - In section 4 we set out our conceptual analysis of the potential effects resulting from a change to the ISP and therefore the analysis potentially required; - In section 5 we set out details of the data request issued to stakeholders based on this conceptual analysis; - In section 6 we consider costs, and describe the nature of responses to the questionnaire, the approach taken to estimating costs given the data received, and the results obtained;

-- In section 7 we consider benefits, and describe the nature of the responses to the questionnaire, the approach taken to estimating benefits given the data received, and the results obtained; - In section 8 we present the net CBA findings across the countries studied, and on a country by country basis; and - In section 9, we summarise our conclusions from the analysis and highlight the key limitations of this analysis from a policymaking perspective. - 1.1.7 The Annex provides further details of the analysis of costs associated with a change to ISP duration and provides results of the cost benefit analysis for a sensitivity to the planning cases defined in section 3.2.
+- 2.1.1 The draft Network Code for Energy Balancing (NC EB) requires all TSOs to develop a proposal to harmonise the main features of imbalance settlement, subject to approval by all NRAs.
+However, the Imbalance Settlement Period (ISP) duration falls outside this proposal and may be drafted into the final version of the NC EB. - 2.1.2 ACER has reviewed the draft NC EB and has proposed that the Imbalance Settlement Period duration be harmonised at 15 minutes.
+ACER also proposes that its recommendation on the Imbalance Settlement Period be assessed by ENTSO-E using a cost benefit analysis (CBA) to be undertaken before the NC EB enters the Comitology process. - 2.1.3 ENTSO-E asked Frontier and Consentec to develop a general methodology for TSOs in relation to the completion of the CBAs envisaged in the NC EB, and a specific methodology for the completion of the CBA for ISP harmonisation.
+The two reports have been published on ENTSO-E's website: - Cost Benefit Analysis for Electricity Balancing general methodology. - Cost Benefit Analysis for Electricity Balancing ISP harmonisation methodology. - 2.1.4 Following on from the development of these documents, ENTSO-E has asked Frontier to support the process of undertaking a CBA of a change in ISP duration.
+This document sets out our findings of that analysis. - 2.1.5 The remainder of this report is structured as follows: - In section 3 we set out the overall scope of our analysis and the process followed to undertake the CBA; - In section 4 we set out our conceptual analysis of the potential effects resulting from a change to the ISP and therefore the analysis potentially required; - In section 5 we set out details of the data request issued to stakeholders based on this conceptual analysis; - In section 6 we consider costs, and describe the nature of responses to the questionnaire, the approach taken to estimating costs given the data received, and the results obtained; - In section 7 we consider benefits, and describe the nature of the responses to the questionnaire, the approach taken to estimating benefits given the data received, and the results obtained; - In section 8 we present the net CBA findings across the countries studied, and on a country by country basis; and - In section 9, we summarise our conclusions from the analysis and highlight the key limitations of this analysis from a policymaking perspective. - 2.1.6 The Annex provides further details of the analysis of costs associated with a change to ISP duration.